Abdul-Rahmann/Abdul-Rahmann/README.md

 Data Scientist with **software engineering foundations** from Morgan Stanley, combining statistical analysis, machine learning, and data engineering to build scalable solutions.
 Recent graduate of UBC's Master of Data Science program with hands-on experience building production pipelines and ML systems.

-🔍 **Actively seeking:** Data Engineer, Data Analyst, and Data Scientist roles in Vancouver
+🔍 **Actively seeking:** Data Scientist, Data Engineer, Data and Analyst roles.
 💼 **Authorized to work in Canada** | Open to immediate opportunities

 ---